ryan-mcclue/unsw/anat2521/week8-the-genus-homo.md

-mid-facial prognathic due to swept back cheeks, no chin low, extended cranial vault like erectus mousterian (start of mesolithic). smaller, scraping meat off massive bump at back of head and at top compared to Heilderbgensis (larger brain)
+mid-facial prognathic due to swept back cheeks, no chin low, extended cranial vault like erectus mousterian (start of mesolithic). smaller, scraping meat off massive bump at back of head and at top compared to Heilderbgensis (larger brain) (occipital bun) widest near centre of cranial

 Levallois industry (mesolithic also)